bitpay/bitcore/README.md

 Currently there is no password protection.
 This feature will be available soon.

-# Advanced Operation
+# Airgapped Operation

 [TODO]

-# Airgapped Operation

 Air gapped (non connected) devices are supported.
 This setup can be useful if maximum security is needed, to prevent private keys from being compromised.
 In this setup, a device is installed without network access, and transactions are signed off-line.
 Transactions can be pulled from BWS using a `proxy` device, then downloaded to a pendrive to be moved to the air-gapped device, signed there, and then moved back the `proxy` device to be sent back to BWS.
 Note that Private keys are generated off-line in the airgapped device.

-[TODO]

 ``` shell